fnord12/script.managewatched/README.md

 3. If you want the context menu item to appear under the Manage... menu instead of the main context menu, you can edit the addon.xml file.
 Change ```<menu id="kodi.core.main">``` to ```<menu id="kodi.core.manage">```.
 If you want, while you are in that file, you can also update the context menu items to remind you of the keyboard shortcuts (e.g. ```<label>Reset Watched</label>``` to ```<label>Reset Watched (Cntrl-R)</label>```.
 You can even adjust the language if you don't prefer English since i didn't provide a .po file (sorry!).

-Change will take affect after you restart Kodi.
+Change will take effect after you restart Kodi.

 4. Reset Watched and Mark Watched set the Last Played Date to a distant date in the past, to retain the fact that it was watched without affecting your lists.
 The date is "2000-01-01 00:00:01".
 If you don't like that date and you are feeling adventurous, you can update managewatched.py.
 The variable is assigned that date in two places.